albertwayland/community-event-calendar/README.md

 # Community Event Calendar

-A simple event calendar application using Firebase for backend services and GitHub Pages for hosting.
+A company event calendar application using Firebase for backend services and GitHub Pages for hosting.

 ## Features